Bouke/docx-mailmerge/README.rst

     :target: https://travis-ci.org/Bouke/docx-mailmerge

 Performs a Mail Merge on Office Open XML (docx) files.
 Can be used on any system without having to install Microsoft Office Word.
+Supports Python 2.7, 3.2 and up.

 Installation
 ============